se-edu/learningresources/contents/javascript/Javascript-framework-VueJs.md

 ```
 <br>

 3. **1-way data flow**: Data can only be passed from parent to child, via `props`.
 Props can be of any data type, including Objects.
+On the other hand, if the child wants to pass data to its parent, `$emit` events have to be used instead.

 In the code below, `to-do list` is the parent and `item` is the child.
 The data in `item` is being passed to `todo-list` for rendering.